 Hawai‘i Teacher Licensure Programs

-See the “Institute for Teacher Education,” “Kinesiology and Rehabilitation Science,” and “Special Education” sections within the College of Education for more details on BEd, postbaccalaureate, and MEdT options for teacher licensure.
+See the “Curriculum Studies,” “Institute for Teacher Education,” “Kinesiology and Rehabilitation Science,” and “Special Education” sections within the College of Education for more details on BEd, post-baccalaureate, MEd-ECE and MEdT options for initial teacher licensure and MEd-CS and MEd-ECE for “Add-a-Field” options for licensure.

 Center on Disability Studies

 The Center on Disability Studies (CDS) is a UH Board of Regents recognized organized research unit (ORU) focused on interdisciplinary education, community service and technical assistance, research and evaluation, and information dissemination.
-The CDS was established in 1988 as the Hawai‘i University Affiliated Program, and is a charter member of the Association of University Centers on Disability (AUCD).
+The CDS was established in 1988 as the Hawai‘i University Affiliated Program, and now the University Center for Excellence in Developmental Disabilities (UCEDD) authorized under the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DD Act).
+It houses two of the 67 UCEDDs across the nation.
 This national network of university centers focuses on education, research, and service activities, which impact the quality of life of persons with disabilities across the nation.
 Beginning in 1988 with core funding of only $250,000 and a staff of four, the CDS has leveraged resources to its current level of funding of almost 10 million dollars and 30 projects, with more than 100 faculty and staff.

 The CDS conducts a wide range of education, research, and service activities in collaboration with other academic disciplines (e.g., Public Health, Law, Social Work, Business, Psychology, Political Science, etc.).
 These activities are centered around several initiative areas: school and community inclusion; special health needs; transition, postsecondary education, and employment; mental health; and Pacific outreach.
 These initiative areas reflect a commitment to evidence-based practice and interdisciplinary cooperation within academic, community, and family contexts.
 Activities strive to be culturally sensitive and demonstrate honor and respect for individual differences in behavior, attitudes, beliefs, and interpersonal styles.
 CDS activities reflect an organizational commitment to the communities we serve through excellence and evidence-based practices.
 Faculty and staff are mentored, supported, and encouraged to excel.